 The holidays are a good example of our knack for opening new accounts.
 We make big purchases and, while we’re at the cash register, the sales associate tells us we can get 10 percent off our purchase if we sign-up for and pay with a store credit card.

-That one-time savings, John said, isn’t worth it if our score drops (usually one to two percent per new account).
+That one-time savings, John said, isn’t worth it if your score drops.

-“Apply for credit only when you need it, not all the time,” he said.
+“Apply for credit only when you need it, not all the time,” Ulzheimer said.
 “During the holidays, we tend to use our credit report as a discount coupon for getting store credit cards, but every time we do that an inquiry shows up on our report and it’s just not worth it.”